For an electronic copy of the current yearbook, click here:

 The standard declaration form regarding plagiarism English / Afrikaans

 ECSA (Engineering Council of South Africa) is the external body regulating, amongst other activities, of the Engineering profession and therefore also do the accreditation of the undergraduate programmes and curricula of the different Engineering disciplines in South Africa.
-On the above dates their team visited the Department to evaluate our programme.
+On the dates below their team visited the Department to evaluate our programme.
 This is done on a 5-year basis.
-The outcome of the visit on 30 & 31 July 2012 was successful and the programme has been accredited for a further period of five years.
+The outcome of the visit on 28 & 29 August 2017 was successful and the programme has been accredited for a further period of five years.

 ECSA is a co-signatory of the Washington Accord, the co-signatories of which mutually recognise the respective undergraduate degree programmes.